SenorGeese/ModdingDocs/docs/source/guides/importpilotmodel.rst

 Open `Crowbar`_
 -----

+You will need a Source game installed for Crowbar to decompile the model.
+Valid options are, in order of preference: Portal 2, Alien Swarm, Source Filmmaker.
+Select the dropdown menu next to ``Game that has the model compiler``.
-Select ``Compile``
+Select ``Compile``.
-Click on the Browse button next to ``QC input`` then locate and select your modified model Click on the Browse button next to ``Output to`` then choose a location to output the model to
+Click on the Browse button next to ``QC input`` then locate and select your modified model.
+Click on the Browse button next to ``Output to`` then choose a location to output the model to.

 Making a Pak file
 ^^^^^

-Follow this `tutorial <https://r2northstar.readthedocs.io/en/latest/guides/rpakmodding.html>`_ to create a pak file
+Follow this `tutorial <https://r2northstar.readthedocs.io/en/latest/guides/rpakmodding.html>`_ to create a pak file.

 Making changes to the qc file (Optional)
 ^^^^^

-Open any text editor
+Open any text editor.
-If you want to prevent camos from being used on your model, delete any textures that have skn31 in the texture group
+If you want to prevent camos from being used on your model, delete any textures that have skn31 in the texture group.

 .. figure:: /_static/importpilotmodel/ss4-qcFileChanges.png
    :align: center